Kneser graphs are Hamiltonian: Gluing the cycles together

 where we used $\ell=n-2k$ and the simple fact $g=\gcd(n,k)\leq k$ in the upper bound estimates.
 From~\eqref{eq:siU} and~\eqref{eq:siS} we see that the sets in~$\cU$ and~$\cS_r$ are pairwise disjoint, as desired.

 It remains to argue that~$\cH_{n,k}[\cU]$ is connected.
-To establish the connectivity, we consider the speed sets~$V(x)$ of vertices~$x\in X_{n,k}$, and the corresponding number partitions~$p(V(x))$ of~$k$ obtained by sorting the speeds non-increasingly.
-Note that the speed sets and hence the number partitions are invariant along each cycle of the factor~$\cC_{n,k}$ by Lemma~\ref{lem:Vx-invariant}, but they can only change along connectors.
-Specifically, we consider the number partitions~$p(V(x))$ of vertices~$x\in X_i$, $i\in\{1,\ldots,9\}$, and we argue how they change with the connectors~$\{x,\alpha_i(x)\}$, in such a way that the number partitions increase lexicographically, either directly along a connector, or via a sequence of connectors.
-In a sequence of connectors, some intermediate steps may decrease lexicographically, but overall the change must be a lexicographic increase.
-This ensures that every cycle is joined, via a sequence of connectors, to a cycle in~$\cD$.
+For this we consider the number partitions~$\psi(V(x))$ of vertices~$x\in X_i$, $i\in\{1,\ldots,9\}$, and we argue how they change with the connectors~$\{x,\alpha_i(x)\}$.
+Specifically, we prove that the number partitions increase lexicographically, either directly along one connector, or along a sequence of two connectors where the first step is a small lexicographic decrease and the second step compensates for this, giving a lexicographic increase overall.
 This last part of the proof also specifies the conditions for the case distinctions in the definitions~\eqref{eq:alpha2} and~\eqref{eq:alpha4}.

-For each of the connectors~$\{x,\alpha_i(x)\}$, $i=1,\ldots,9$, defined in~\eqref{eq:alphai} we first describe how the number partitions~$p(V(x))$ and~$p(V(\alpha_i(x)))$ compare lexicographically.
+For each of the connectors~$\{x,\alpha_i(x)\}$, $i=1,\ldots,9$, defined in~\eqref{eq:alphai} we first describe how the number partitions~$\psi(V(x))$ and~$\psi(V(\alpha_i(x)))$ compare lexicographically.
 For any $x\in X_1$, we obtain from~\eqref{eq:alpha1}, \eqref{eq:Vxy} and Lemma~\ref{lem:partition}~(i)+(ii) that

 Let $X:=\bigcup_{i=1}^9 X_i$ and consider a vertex~$x\in X$.
-We show that there is a sequence of connectors and cycles of the factor~$\cC_{n,k}$ in between them to reach a vertex~$y\in X_{n,k}$ with $p(V(y))\trr p(V(x))$.
+We show that there is a sequence of connectors and cycles of the factor~$\cC_{n,k}$ in between them to reach a vertex~$y\in X_{n,k}$ with $\psi(V(y))\trr \psi(V(x))$.

 For $x\in X_1,X_3,X_5,X_6,X_7,X_8$ this follows directly from~\eqref{eq:part1}, \eqref{eq:part3}, \eqref{eq:part5}, \eqref{eq:part678}, respectively.
 It remains to consider the cases $x\in X_2,X_4,X_9$.